Jermaine Fowler: 2012–2015: Comic Special

 In 2012, he began touring the country performing at comedy clubs and colleges.
 In 2013, he was cast in MTV2's Guy Code and writing, producing, and starring in his own pilots.
 In 2014, he starred in Friends of the People which lasted two seasons on TruTV.
 In 2015, Fowler produced and starred in his debut comedy special, "Give 'Em Hell, Kid", that he licensed to Showtime.

 Superior Donuts

 In 2017, Fowler became an executive producer and star of the CBS sitcom Superior Donuts.
-The show's popularity led to it being renewed for a second season on March 23, 2017.
-The series was formally cancelled after two seasons.
+The show was renewed for a second season on March 23, 2017 but was cancelled after two seasons.
 He also has a recurring role on HBO's Crashing.

 On September 17, 2017, Fowler was the announcer of the 69th Annual Primetime Emmy Awards.